 Dr. Norback has presented at many national conferences and since joining Georgia Tech in 2000 she has published articles in INFORMS Transactions on Education, the American Society for Engineering Education Annual Conference Proceedings, and IEEE Transactions on Professional Communication.
 Currently she is focused on writing a book for John Wiley & Sons on Oral Communication Excellence for Engineers, assessing the Capstone Design communication instruction, teaching a new course for graduate students on writing journal articles, and developing performance assessment for communication instruction.

-Dr. Norback hold a M.A. and Ph.D. in social psychology from Princeton University and a B.A. magna cum laude, social psychology from Cornell University.
+Dr. Norback holds a M.A. and Ph.D. in social psychology from Princeton University and a B.A. magna cum laude, social psychology from Cornell University.
 She is involved in the American Society for Engineering Educations (ASEE), Council for Programs of Technical and Scientific Communication (CPTSC), Institute of Electrical and Electronics Engineers (IEEE), Operations Research and Management Science (INFORMS), American Psychological Association, and the International Reading Association.